ArtcticHare/SQL/README.md

 I have used Google BigQuery to perform the exploration, which I found to be the easiest option, for hosting and querying the data.

-I have created a dashboard in Tableau with one of the files in question [here](https://public.tableau.com/app/profile/myles.phelan/viz/CovidDashboard_16465552352490/Dashboard1?publish=yes).
+I have created a dashboard in Tableau with the data [here](https://public.tableau.com/app/profile/myles.phelan/viz/CovidDashboard_16465552352490/Dashboard1?publish=yes).